Officials say remains of 55 of 67 victims of midair collision have been recovered and identified

 Investigators said there were five controllers on duty at the time of the crash: a local controller, ground controller, assistant controller, a supervisor and supervisor in training.

 According to an FAA report obtained by The Associated Press, one controller was responsible for helicopter and plane traffic.
-Those duties are often divided between two people but the airport typically combines them at 9:30 p.m., once traffic slows down.
-On Wednesday, the tower supervisor combined them earlier, which the report called “not normal.”
+Those duties are often divided between two people but the airport typically combines them at 9:30 p.m., as traffic slows.
+On Wednesday, the supervisor combined them earlier, which the report called “not normal.”

 “Staffing shortages for air traffic control has been a major problem for years and years,” Duffy said, promising that President Donald Trump’s administration would address shortages with “bright, smart, brilliant people in towers controlling airspace.”

-Also Friday, the FAA heavily restricted helicopter traffic around Reagan National, hours after Trump claimed on social media that the Army helicopter had been flying higher than allowed.
+Also Friday, the FAA heavily restricted helicopter traffic around Reagan Airport, hours after Trump wrote on social media that the helicopter had been flying higher than allowed.

-“It was far above the 200-foot limit.
-That’s not really too complicated to understand, is it???”
-Trump wrote on Truth Social.

 Wednesday’s crash was the deadliest in the U.S. since Nov.
-12, 2001, when a jet slammed into a residential neighborhood in the New York City borough of Queens, just after takeoff from Kennedy Airport.
-The crash killed all 260 people on board and five people on the ground.
+12, 2001, when a jet slammed into a New York City neighborhood just after takeoff, killing all 260 people on board and five on the ground.

-Experts regularly highlight that plane travel is overwhelmingly safe, but the crowded airspace around Reagan National can challenge even the most experienced pilots.
+Experts stress that plane travel is overwhelmingly safe, but the crowded airspace around Reagan Airport can challenge even experienced pilots. __

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.